Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Introduction

 \item Confounding does not have the same effect on CDM as it does on CEE.
-The upshot is that for supporting CDM it may be just as good or even better to learn with confounded data---such as data suffering from uncorrectable selection bias.
-Acquiring (unconfounded) data on both ``sides" of the counterfactual for modeling can be quite costly and often simply impracticable.
+When supporting CDM, it may be as good or even better to learn with confounded data---such as data suffering from uncorrectable selection bias.
+Acquiring (unconfounded) data on both ``sides" of the counterfactual for modeling can be quite costly and often impracticable.
 Furthermore, even when we have invested in unconfounded data---for example, via a controlled experiment---often we have much more confounded data, so there is a causal bias/variance tradeoff to be considered.

 \item Causal statistical modeling may not be necessary at all to support CDM, because there may be (and perhaps often is) a proxy target for statistical modeling that can do as well or better.
 This third implication helps to explain at least one broad common CDM practice that seems ``wrong" at first blush---the widespread use of non-causal models for targeting interventions.